My name is Sarah Brown and I have endometriosis.

-After my most recent post about the struggles I’ve faced the past couple months with receiving the diagnosis of endometriosis, I want to follow-up with a post regarding the disorder.
-I’ve noticed a lot more publicity promoting awareness of the disorder the past few months, which I can truthfully say I am extremely thankful for.
+In the past, I’ve shared my struggles with receiving this diagnosis.
+However, this post is a follow-up to shed light on this often misunderstood disorder.
+There’s been a lot more publicity over the past couple months promoting awareness of the disorder, which I can honestly say I’m thankful for.
 Given the fact that 1/10 women have endometriosis, this disorder needs to be better understood so that women can pick up on their symptomatology and ask for help accordingly.

 What is endometriosis?